-- Fire escapes Wooden fire escapes should be checked for rot, while metal fire escapes should not show visible signs of rust and should be painted. - Fire separation of exits and that service rooms, storage rooms, washrooms etc. should not open directly into an exit. - That safe refuge areas are used in Group B care and treatment facilities where occupants may not be able to leave the area. - Exit signs are required in buildings over two storeys and when the occupant load exceeds 150 people. - We discussed when emergency power and emergency lighting is required and maintenance requirements. - And - We finished this Part taking about the need for every means of egress to be maintained in good repair and free of obstructions.
+That safe refuge areas are used in Group B care and treatment facilities where occupants may not be able to leave the area.
+Exit signs are required in building over two storeys and when the occupant load exceeds 150 people.
+We discussed when emergency power and emergency lighting is required and maintenance requirements.
+We finished this Part taking about the need for every means of egress to be maintained in good repair and free of obstructions.
+Slide 41 Please move on to part three